NYSP says tips are helping narrow their search for missing fatal DWI driver

-The Westerlo man had previously pleaded guilty to charges of aggravated vehicular homicide and 2 counts of Bodily injury for a 2021 DWI crash on route 401 in Westerlo that injured several people and claimed the life of Lisa Sperry, a devoted wife and mother of 3 boys.
+The Westerlo man had previously pleaded guilty to charges of aggravated vehicular homicide and two counts of bodily injury for a 2021 DWI crash on Route 401 in Westerlo that injured several people and claimed the life of Lisa Sperry, a devoted wife and mother of three boys.

 “Pretty much walked free, for the most part.
 And that’s not fair.” said Sweet.